Parse uploaded files as CSV or JSON

 />

 No data yet.
-Upload a CSV to see its contents.
+Upload a CSV or JSON file to see its contents.

 </Text>